 Are you passionate about serving people and making a difference in people’s lives?
-Luckily for you, Nursing is one of those professions which allows you to do that while also making a lucrative career out of it.
+Luckily for you, Nursing is one of those professions that allows you to do that while also making a lucrative career.

-And if you are thinking of studying Nursing in Australia, it might be the right choice for you.
+And if you are considering studying Nursing in Australia, it might be the right choice.
 Pondering why?
-Tag along as we pour light on this critical matter which thousands of international students are curious about.
+Tag along as we focus on this critical matter that thousands of international students are curious about.

 Australian Universities offer a variety of nursing programs ranging from Diploma in Nursing, Bachelor of Nursing and Master of Nursing.
-All of these nursing programs in Australia have global recognition which also means that you will acquire approved skills and can work anywhere in the world after you complete your studies.
+All of these nursing programs in Australia have global recognition, which means that you will acquire approved skills and can work anywhere in the world after completing your studies.

 Nursing in Australia is also regarded as one of the high paid jobs.
-Post-graduation, if you work full-time in Australia, you will earn roughly 1,480 AUD per week which is pretty high compared to other jobs.
-Higher the experience and specialization, the range varies and increases.
+Post-graduation, if you work full-time in Australia, you will earn roughly 80,000 AUD per year, which is pretty high compared to other jobs.
+The higher the experience and specialization, the range varies and increases.

 Top Nursing Institutions in Australia

-Australia undoubtedly is a great place for higher education.
+Australia undoubtedly is an excellent place for higher education.
 A lot of universities and colleges in Australia offer nursing courses.

-Australia has some of the world’s top-ranked universities offering world-class education in different fields such as IT, Engineering, Nursing, Management and so on.
+Australia has some of the world’s top-ranked universities offering world-class education in different fields such as IT, Engineering, Nursing, Management, etc.

-Aligned with the need and demands of healthcare workers in Australia, the Australian universities have been offering the best nursing programs to national and international students.
+Aligned with the need and demands of healthcare workers in Australia, Australian top nursing universities have been offering the best nursing programs to national and international students.

-Australia has 10 of 50 top institutions offering the best nursing programs in the world as ranked by the QS World University Rankings 2021.
+Australia has 10 of 50 top institutions offering the best nursing programs globally, as ranked by the QS World University Rankings 2023.

 Global Rank |